Buildings Insurance And Water Leaks

 What About Water Leaks?

-Water leaks are a sadly all too common hazard which may not be covered by your insurance, and which has the potential to cause significant damage to your interior and property.
+Water leaks are a sadly all too common hazard that may not be covered by your insurance, and which has the potential to cause significant damage to your interior and property.

 What Are The Common Causes of Water Leaks?